 512. A letter from the Director, Regulatory Review Group, Department of Agriculture, transmitting the Department's final rule -Loan Servicing; Farm Loan Programs (RIN: 0560-AI05) received February 4, 2011, pursuant to 5 U.S.C.
-801(a)(1)(A); to the Committee on
+801(a)(1)(A); to the Committee on Agriculture.

-513. A letter from the Assistant Secretary, Department of Defense, transmitting a report Pursuant to the National Defense Authorization Act for Fiscal Year 2009; to the Committee on Armed Services.
+513. A letter from the Assistant Secretary, Departmant of Defense, transmitting a report Pursuant to the National Defense Authorization Act for Fiscal Year 2009; to the Committee on Armed Services.

 514. A letter from the Director, Defense Procurement and Acquisition Policy, Department of Defense, transmitting the Department's final rule - Defense Federal Acquisition Regulation Supplement; Marking of Government-Furnished Property (DFARS Case 2008-D050) (RIN: 0750-AG44) received February 4, 2011, pursuant to 5 U.S.C.
+801(a)(1)(A); to the Committee on Armed Services.